Storm Water Runoff / Storm Water Quality

 As part of the SWMP, AMAFCA staff strives to inform the public about the importance of maintaining and improving the health of our local watershed.
 AMAFCA is a member of the Mid Rio Grande Stormwater Quality Team (MRGSQT) which has the sole mission of informing the public about storm water quality issues.
 For more information about the MRGSQT, visit www.keeptheriogrand.org.

 Annually, AMAFCA submits a report to EPA.
-The 2015 report is available below.
-Note that the size of each document is listed next to the link.
+The 2016 report is available below.
+Note that the size of the document is listed next to the link.
 Please allow sufficient time for it to download.
 It will open in a separate tab or window.

 Storm Water Quality